By

 Final Thoughts

 Parlay betting is popular, but it can also be dangerous.
 Newer sports bettors are drawn to parlays since they can risk less money to win more, but if the legs in your parlays are all -EV, they can be a bankroll crusher.
-More advanced sports bettors can have a lot of success with parlays.
+More advanced sports bettors can have a lot of success with parlays by focusing on +EV legs and keeping the number of selections manageable.

 Sports Betting Parlays FAQ